-Though many people assume that infertility is largely a female problem, the truth is that approximately half of infertility cases involve the infertility male factors to some extent.
+Though many people assume that infertility is largely a female problem, the truth is that it is nearly equally divided between female and male factors (WebMD.com).
 The good news is that male infertility can be treated effectively in the overwhelming majority of cases.

 The treatment of male factor infertility is one of the true success stories in the field of reproductive medicine.
 Sperm are the working reproductive cells that present a man’s DNA to the egg.
 In nature, the single sperm of the millions ejaculated that is most suitable to fertilize the egg is selected through a competitive process that is much like a race through an obstacle course.
 In the IVF lab, we initially assess a man’s fertility by measuring the numbers of sperm produced, assessing their ability to move effectively as well as judging their shape and size.
 Unlike in society, we like uniformity in sperm quality rather than individuality.
 Here’s where being average is the goal.